Allergen Labelling and Food Safety

 Recently, there have been many issues highlighted about allergen labelling in the food industry.

-Earlier this year on the 25th January, a proposal was announced by environment secretary Michael Gove to toughen allergen labelling laws and give consumers clearer information on the food they buy.
-These new rules are set to cover labelling requirements for foods made and packaged on the same premises where they are sold, such as food to go retailers.
+At the start of this year a proposal was announced by the environment secretary to toughen allergen labelling laws to give consumers clearer information on the food they buy.
+The new rules cover food to go retailers, where foods are made, packaged and sold on the same premises. ⁶

-This followed consultations with the food industry, allergen support groups and the parents of 15 year old Natasha Ednan- Laperouse, who died tragically from an allergic reaction to sesame seeds after eating a Pret A Manger sandwich that did not carry allergen labelling back in 2016. ³
+This followed consultations with the parents of a 15 year old who died from an allergic reaction after eating a Pret A Manger sandwich that didn't have allergen labelling back in 2016, and the food industry. ³

-The current allergen labelling rules, unlike pre-packed food, does not require foodservice businesses to display allergen information on- pack but information can be given in person by the food business if asked.
+Current rules do not require foodservice businesses to display allergen information on- pack, unlike pre-packed food.
+However information can be given in person by the business if consumers ask. ⁶

 How many people suffer from allergies?